 What should I do if AI anxiety leads to insomnia, hopelessness, or thoughts of self-harm?

-While mild anxiety about change is normal, severe symptoms require professional help.
+While mild anxiety about change is normal, severe symptoms may indicate a mental health condition and require seeking treatment from a mental health professional.
+Seeking therapy or consulting mental health providers is strongly recommended.
 FasPsych telepsychiatry is the best treatment, offering access to various specialists and therapists not always available locally, through effective virtual sessions to manage these issues and build coping strategies.
 Consult a psychiatrist immediately if symptoms persist.

 If you’re a healthcare provider looking to enhance your services, contact FasPsych today to integrate mental health care—both psychiatry and therapy—into your medical facility or mental health practice.
 Get in touch with an implementation specialist at https://faspsych.com/partner-with-us or call 877-218-4070.
-Gain access to specialists in various fields for better treatment outcomes.
-We recommend reaching out to an implementation specialist immediately to get started.
+Gain access to mental health professionals and specialists in various fields for better treatment outcomes.
+We recommend reaching out to an implementation specialist immediately to get started and to assess mental health as part of your care offerings.